 The stored information will be re-identifiable.
-This means that we will remove identifying information such as your child's name and give the information a special code number.
-Only the research team can match your child's name to their code number, if it is necessary to do so.
+This means that we will remove identifying information such as your name and give the information a special code number.
+Only the research team can match your name to your code number, if it is necessary to do so.

-In accordance with relevant Australian and/or <insert applicable state name> privacy and other relevant laws, you have the right to access and correct the information we collect and store about your child.
+In accordance with relevant Australian and/or <insert applicable state name> privacy and other relevant laws, you have the right to access and correct the information we collect and store about you.
 Please contact us if you would like to access this information.

 At the end of the study, results may be presented at conferences or published in medical journals.
-This will be done in such a way that your child cannot be identified.
+This will be done in such a way that you cannot be identified.
 The results of this research will be used by Jane Phillips as part of her PhD thesis requirements.